Marketcircle/AXElements/README.markdown

 ## Development

-AXElements has reached a point where the main focus is now performance, features, and documentation.
-It will be magical, so we're code naming the next version "Clefable".
+AXElements has reached a point where the main focus is stability, features, and documentation.
+It will be out of this world, so we're code naming the next version "Lunatone".

 ![The Moon](https://github.com/Marketcircle/AXElements/raw/gh-pages/images/next_version.png)